renaynay/TWIL/_posts/2020-07-01-atomic-counters.md

 You can run this program [here](https://tour.golang.org/concurrency/9).

-Another way to ensure atomicity, and this is only relevant when dealing with a single value like an integer, is to use an [atomic counter](https://gobyexample.com/atomic-counters) provided by the [sync/atomic](https://golang.org/pkg/sync/atomic/) package.
+Another way to ensure atomicity is to use an [atomic counter](https://gobyexample.com/atomic-counters) provided by the [sync/atomic](https://golang.org/pkg/sync/atomic/) package.Note that this is only relevant when dealing with a single value, like an integer.
 Atomic operations like those provided by the sync/atomic package are lockless and usually implemented at the hardware level.

 So, if several concurrent processes are able to access a uint64 `foo`, using the atomic operation `atomic.AddUint64(&foo, 1)` is a thread-safe way to increment `foo`.